 5. Launch campaigns optimised with your customers’ data.

 All previously mentioned actions may become part of marketing campaigns aimed at getting more bookings.
 But, for these to be truly effective, it is very important to consider what the customers find interesting; hence, it is crucial to analyse guest data, that is, to compile the Hotel Data, the universe of customer data that will allow us to have a great knowledge of demographic and transactional factors.

 Thanks to the technological tools designed for hotels, it is possible to create databases where we can save all this kind of information: not only guest contact details but also their hobbies, consumption habits, their preferences when staying in the hotel, etc.

 But to obtain this useful data for your marketing strategies, it is important to verify it and that it meets data protection regulations.
-This is possible thanks to systems such as Social WiFi: a technology that captures guest data when they login to the WiFi network, to subsequently generate personalised email marketing campaigns.
+This is possible thanks to systems such as Captive WiFi Portal: a technology that captures guest data when they login to the WiFi network, to subsequently generate personalised email marketing campaigns.